dbis-ilm/pipefabric/README.md

 a stream of tuples.
 In the next step, we extract the `key`and `data` fields and produce instances of `InTuplePtr`.
 Then, we add a sliding window and an aggregate operator with the state class defined before.
 Finally, we add the print operator for sending results to `std::cout` and start the topology.
+The default mode of starting is asynchronously, therefore we invoke `wait()` to wait until the execution is finished (which will never happen in this example).

 ```
 int main(int argc, char **argv) {